 Sedum Autumn Joy is a beautiful border plant.
-It forms graceful mounds of foliage which can be 1 foot tall and wide.
+It forms graceful mounds of foliage that can be 1 foot tall and wide.
 In summer, the succulent is covered with tight buds which later explode into bright pink blooms that last all autumn making it look beautiful.
-These invites a lot of butterflies and bees all around them.
+These invite a lot of butterflies and bees all around them.
 You can propagate them through the stem cutting method.
 You can grow this easy succulent for beginners in full sun to light shade.

 8. Echeveria Perle von Nurnberg

 They may grow to 6-inches in size.
 One can easily propagate using the stem cutting method or even individual leaves.
 The soft sheen of epicuticular wax is available on leaves of PVN.
-In summer Arching stems of pink and yellow blooms and they are highly attractive to hummingbirds.
+In summer Arching stems of pink and yellow blooms are highly attractive to hummingbirds.

 Best indoor succulents for beginners

 Indoor plants are capable of making any room look much better.
 Who would not like a splatter of healthy greenery in their room which can make them feel instantly welcoming and fresh?
-These Best indoor succulents purify the air in room making your place healthier.
-So I am here with a list of Unique looking succulents for your room, which is low-maintenance and easy to grow.
+These Best indoor succulents purify the air in your room making your place healthier.
+So I am here with a list of Unique looking succulents for your room, which are low-maintenance and easy to grow.

 1. Christmas Cactus

-Also known as crab claw cactus, because unlike other cactuses available out there, Christmas cactus doesn’t have sharp spines.
+Also known as crab claw cactus, because unlike other cactuses available out there, the Christmas cactus doesn’t have sharp spines.
 Once it starts growing, its flat, fleshy, full of gel stems can reach about a foot in length and even drape over.
 This cactus requires moisture to grow well, so you will need to water the plants whenever you find that the topsoil is dry enough.

 2. Burro’s Tail

 Burro’s tail or even known as donkey tail is a trailing succulent.
 It looks great in hanging baskets or even containers kept near the window, which will allow the succulent to drape over.
-They have the property of growing up to three feet long and is packed with grey-green leaves.
+They have the property of growing up to three feet long and are packed with grey-green leaves.
 The leaves are about the size and shape of a plump grain of rice.

 3. Kalanchoe tomentosa- Panda Plant

 Panda plant falls under the category of Kalanchoe plants.
-They have fuzzy, grey-green colored leaves that are covered with soft, silvery hairs.
+They have fuzzy, grey-green-colored leaves that are covered with soft, silvery hairs.
 They tip down with brown or rust-color spots.
 They grow about two feet tall as a houseplant, but the growing process is very slow.

 4. Ponytail Palm

 Don’t worry they are not actually palm trees, but yes they look alike.
 They got this name due to their long, woody-looking trunk and tuft of leathery leaves at the top.
-Although, they grow very slowly but can reach a height of 12-20 feet, although when kept indoors they top out around four feet.
+Although, they grow very slowly but can reach a height of 12-20 feet when kept indoors they top out around four feet.